Board of Directors

 Photo and bio to come!

 Ross Hoover (he/him) has dedicated over 23 years to parks and community, including roles in park planning and development, recreation services management and as a department director, working in both the Seattle and Portland Metro areas.
-He is currently the Director of Parks & Recreation at the City of Tualatin.
+He is currently the Parks Manager at Clark County Parks, and prior to that served as the Parks & Recreation Director for the City of Tualatin.
 As a past member of the Oregon Recreation and Park Association Board of Directors, he led the development of Leadership Academy in partnership with Portland State University.
 Ross holds a degree in Environmental Studies from Western Washington University and is a graduate of the Senior Management Program at the University of Texas-LBJ School of Public Affairs.
 Ross enjoys hiking, backpacking and kayaking with his family.

 Adena Long, Portland Parks & Recreation